LucaTuerk/TsunamiViewer/README.md

 tsunamiviewer
 =============

-This a utility to view tsunami simulations on spherical world in real time.
+This is a utility to view tsunami simulations on spherical world in real time.

 ## install notes